tanvir-glide/nixos-homelab/README.md

 4. **Push** to your branch: `git push origin feat/my-improvement`
 5. **Open a Pull Request** against `main`

-Please keep changes modular — one logical change per PR.
+Please keep changes modular, one logical change per PR.
 If you're adding a new service, place it in `modules/services/` and register it in `flake.nix`.

 ---

 ## License

-This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](./LICENSE) file for details.

 Copyright (c) 2026 [@Tanvir101cmd](https://github.com/Tanvir101cmd)